Cost-saving initiatives in business can help offset rising expenses or falling profits.

 - Tasks that are essential for infrastructure but don’t involve your team’s core competence, such as bookkeeping

-- Tasks that you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls
+- Tasks you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls

 Review your payroll costs and operational structure and seek to identify places where outsourcing might help you cut expenses.